desain/owlbear-emanation/README.md

 ## To do

 -   Optimize item update handler
 -   More effects!
     -   Localized weather effects - snow, rain
 -   Split out style picker into a larger modal?
 -   Visibility to specific players
--         "noImplicitOverride": true,
-- Use imagebuildparams from utils

 ## License